Trust Your Gut Instinct

 How my children's asthma differs

-Daughter was hard to treat.
+My daughter was hard to treat.
 She would get really sick, really fast.
-Asthma Doc tried many different brands of inhalers and strengths of inhalers – but she still struggled.
+The asthma doctor tried many different brands of inhalers and strengths of inhalers - but she still struggled.
 She was in the hospital 4 times.

-Middle Son was really hard to control.
-We saw many pediatricians who weren’t sure how to treat Middle Son.
-We saw a LOT of pediatricians during after-hours clinics (because you know how kids ALWAYS get worse at night – as soon a the pediatrician’s office closes!)
+My middle son was really hard to control.
+We saw many pediatricians who weren't sure how to treat him.
+We saw a LOT of pediatricians during after-hours clinics (because you know how kids ALWAYS get worse at night - as soon a the pediatrician's office closes!)

 A tough childhood asthma case

-Asthma Specialist thought he knew what to do with Middle Son, but Middle Son still ended up in the hospital 8 times.
+The asthma specialist thought he knew what to do with m middle son, but he still ended up in the hospital 8 times.
 He was a tough case.
 We tried everything with him, lots of different inhalers, timing his medication, using a biologic to treat him, and keeping a bottle of oral steroids at home for when he would suddenly get worse.

 You know your children the best

 I knew when something was just plain wrong.
-I would tell Asthma Doc (or the emergency room doc) that something was wrong.
-I would say “I can’t put my finger on it, but something is wrong.”
-Sometimes I would worry because my kids were too lethargic, sometimes I worried because they seemed really pale, or there would be something else that just didn’t seem right.
+I would tell the asthma doctor (or the emergency room doctor) that something was wrong.
+I would say "I can't put my finger on it, but something is wrong."
+Sometimes I would worry because my kids were too lethargic, sometimes I worried because they seemed really pale, or there would be something else that just didn't seem right.

-Once, I took my daughter to the After Hours clinic, around 8:30 pm and the pediatrician said she had strep throat.
-But it just didn’t seem right.
+Once, I took my daughter to the after hours clinic, around 8:30 pm and the pediatrician said she had strep throat.
+But it just didn't seem right.
 I took her to the doctor because she was breathing funny.
 We started her antibiotic, but I just felt like something was wrong.
 So, at 10:00 pm, I told my husband that something was wrong and I was taking her to the hospital.
-Husband replied that the pediatrician had said it was strep, and she was on an antibiotic, so she would be okay.
+My husband replied that the pediatrician had said it was strep, and she was on an antibiotic, so she would be okay.
 But, I KNEW something was wrong.

-The emergency room doctor diagnosed daughter with pneumonia and admitted her to the hospital.
+The emergency room doctor diagnosed my daughter with pneumonia and admitted her to the hospital.
 Right then.